udberg/Transaction-App/README.md

 ## 👍 Show your support

 Give a ⭐️ if you like this project or found it useful!
 They're free...

+## Acknowledgments

+The design of the project was inspired by [Snapscan](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding) by [GregoireVella](https://www.behance.net/gregoirevella).

 ## 📝 License